leovct/kube-operator-tutorial/README.md

 kubectl get crds
 make run

-cp ../operator-v1-old/config/samples/tutorial_v1_foo.yaml config/samples
 kubectl apply -k config/samples
 # Check the logs of the controller, it should detect the creation events.
-# Also check the status of the CRDs, they should be empty at this point.
+# Also check the status of the CRDs, it should be empty at this point.
 kubectl describe foos

-cp ../operator-v1-old/config/samples/pod.yaml config/samples
 kubectl apply -f config/samples/pod.yaml
 # Again, check the logs of the controller, it should throw some logs.
 # The foo-1 CRD should now have an happy status.
 kubectl describe foos

 # Update the pod name from `jack` to `joe`.
-vi config/samples/pod.yaml
+sed -i '' "s/jack/joe/" config/samples/pod.yaml
 kubectl apply -f config/samples/pod.yaml
 # Both CRDs should now have an happy status.
 kubectl describe foos